CopernicaMarketingSoftware/Documentation/Mailerq/5.4/database-access.md

 MailerQ has a powerful [web based MTA management console](management-console "Management console").
 This console gives you access to the database using simple web forms.
-It is therefore in normal operations not at all necessary to run any queries on the database by yourself.
-But if you do like to access the data you are free to do so.
+During normal operations, it is therefore not necessary to run any queries on the database yourself.
+But if you do like to access the data, you are free to do so.

-All tables in the database have a very straight forward structure.
+All tables in the database have a very straightforward structure.
-Because MailerQ is compatible with many different database systems, we do not use vendor specific SQL features and we've kept all tables as simple as possible.
+Because MailerQ is compatible with many different database systems, we do not use vendor specific SQL features and have kept all tables as simple as possible.
 The tables use well known data types, and no foreign keys or constraints.
 Booleans are stored as integers and "NULL" and "0" values have the same semantics.
 The value "0" is often used to set something to "unlimited", while "-1" values are used to fall back on the default setting.

-All data is stored in the tables in UTF8 encoding.
-If you use international domain names and/or international email address, you should store them in UTF8 format in the database.
+All data is stored in the tables in UTF-8 encoding.
+If you use international domain names and/or international email addresses, you should store them in UTF-8 format in the database.

 The following tables are created: